remoblaser/remoblaser.github.io/source/_posts/2015-12-31-the-power-of-grep.md

 grep is a command-line utility for Unix-like systems, there are also several Windows alternatives, like [PowerGREP](http://www.powergrep.com/grep.html).

-To search for a given file in a file, the command looks like this
+To search for a given string in a file, the command looks like this

 ~~~bash
     $ grep <keyword> <file>